 Since the data do not contain any individual-level information, and are aggregated to the State (or entity) level, the DRB determined that the aggregation of the IDEA Personnel data to the State (entity) level is typically sufficient to protect privacy.

-It was determined by the DRB that the Part B Personnel data file was safe for public release under FERPA.
+It is the consensus of the Disclosure Review Board that the 2016-2017 IDEA Part B Personnel Data File is safe for public release under FERPA.